Ivan Vekić (handballer)

-Ivan Vekić (/hr/) (born 19 July 1998) is a Croatian handball player who plays for JS Cherbourg in LNH Division 2/Proligue.
+Ivan Vekić (/hr/) (born 19 July 1998) is a Croatian handball player who plays for US Ivry Handball in LNH Division 2/Proligue.

 Career

 Vekić began his handball journey with his hometown club hometown club RK Metković, where he spent almost twelve years.
 In 2017, he transferred to RK Medveščak where he was on a loan from RK Zagreb.
 The following year, Vekić joined Zagreb, Croatia's premier team, participating in both the EHF Champions League and SEHA League.

 In 2020, Vekić was loaned to HRK Gorica before signing with RK Poreč for the 2020–2021 season.
 His outstanding performance during this period earned him the title of Best Goalkeeper in the Croatian Premier League, boasting a 34.3% save rate with 208 saves across 18 matches.

-Seeking international experience, Vekić moved to France in 2021 to play for Bordeaux Bruges Lormont Handball in the France N1 Elite and earned promotion to the Proligue for the 2022–2023 season.
+Seeking international experience, Vekić moved to France in 2021 to play for Bordeaux Bruges Lormont Handball in the France N1 Elite.
+He helped the club earn promotion to the Proligue for the 2022–2023 season.

 The 2023–2024 season saw Vekić moving to Handball Club Cournon d'Auvergne.
 In 2024, he signed with JS Cherbourg and in the beginning of the 2025 he prolonged the contract for an additional year.

+In 2026, Vekić signed a two-year contract with US Ivry Handball, joining the club ahead of the 2026–27 season.